rayniel95/rainyelcert-node/README.md

 to run the node.

-# Creating a test network using Docker

-# Creating a test network manually
+# Creating a test network

 For this demonstration, we'll launch 4 nodes: 3 well known nodes that are allowed to author and validate blocks, and 1 sub-node that only has read-only access to data from a selected well-known node (upon it's approval).